a-sit-plus/signum/README.md

 ### Working with Generic ASN.1 Structures

 The magic shown above is based on a from-scratch 100% KMP implementation of an ASN.1 encoder and parser.
-To parse any DER-encoded ASN.1 structure, call `Asn1Element.parse(derBytes)`, which will result in exactly a single `Asn1Element`.
+To parse any DER-encoded ASN.1 structure, call either:

-In addition, `Asn1Element.parseWithRemainder(derBytes)` returns both the parsed ASN.1 element from the passed bytes' start and the remaining bytes.
+* `Asn1Element.parse(derBytes)`, which will consume all bytes and return the first parsed ASN.1 element.
+This method throws if more than a single toplevel ASN.1 Element it found or if any parsing errors occur.
+* `Asn1Element.parseFirst(byteIterator)`, which will try to parse a single toplevel ASN.1 element.
+Any remaining bytes can still be consumed from the iterator, as it will only be advanced to right after the frist parsed element.
+* `Asn1Element.parseAll(byteIterator)`, wich consumes all bytes, parses all toplevel ASN.1 elements, and returns them as list.
+Throws on any parsing error.

-It can be re-encoded (and yes, it is a true re-encoding, since the original bytes are discarded after decoding) by accessing the lazily evaluated `.derEncoded` property.
+And parsed ASN.1 element can be re-encoded (and yes, it is a true re-encoding, since the original bytes are discarded after decoding) by accessing the lazily evaluated `.derEncoded` property, just as manually constructed ones can.

 **Note that decoding operations will throw exceptions if invalid data is provided!**